Build a multi-channel search and track radar

 Registration is on Monday morning from 8:45 - 9:15 am.

 Please note that laptops with MATLAB are required for this course.
-Primary support for the provided software will be for MATLAB version 2009a or newer and the Microsoft Windows operating system.
-Instructors will make every effort to support other configurations.
+Primary support for the provided software will be for MATLAB version 2009b or newer; Instrument Control Toolbox preferred.
+Supported operating systems are Microsoft Windows XP or 7 (Windows 8 is not yet supported), or Mac OS X 10.6 or later.

 About The Lecturers